structurx/i_search/README.md

 General
 =======
 If you do field measuring of steel I sections, you will love this app for Android phones.
-There is no doubt it will pay for itself the first time you use it!
 Simply type in a couple of criteria and press the search button - I Search will return all the steel I sections that match the search criteria.
 You can then peruse all the sections found and see matching properties for each.
 You can even have I Search determine a shape's column capacity or have it do a code check for a simple span beam.

 Features
 ========